 12. Entrants permit the BBC to edit or change entries in any way it may, in its sole discretion, consider necessary for the purposes of use in the competition.

-15. The BBC, their sub-contractors, subsidiaries and/or agencies cannot accept any responsibility whatsoever for any technical failure or malfunction or any other problem with any server, system, network or otherwise which may result in any registration not being properly logged or not recorded.
+15. The BBC, its sub-contractors, subsidiaries and/or agencies cannot accept any responsibility whatsoever for any technical failure, loss of data via use of a third party email platform or malfunction or any other problem which may result in any loss or data, any entry being lost or not properly registered.

 16. Entrants will be deemed to have accepted these rules and to agree to be bound by them when registering.

 17. The competition is run by the BBC.
 The applicable law is that of England and Wales.